 I like how Dave Ramsey defines it: “A budget is telling your money where to go instead of wondering where it went…give every dollar a name.
 Every dollar has a destination.”

 There are basically four things we can do with money: spend it, borrow it, give it, or save it.
-People who wisely manage their money have to continually evaluate what the good, better, and best uses of their money (and other resources) are in based on biblical wisdom.
+People who wisely manage their money have to continually evaluate what the good, better, and best uses of their money (and other resources) are based on biblical wisdom.

 These four categories of using our money are “simultaneously competing priorities.”
 The simple idea is that the money we spend on one thing can’t be used for another.